Top things to do in the Canaries for action lovers

 Are you looking for unusual things to do in the Canary Islands?
 Try out cave-exploring (also known as caving or spelunking) in Lanzarote.
 The island is home to unique subterranean locations that attract many adventurers.
 Two caves, however, have stolen the spotlight!

 The first place that you should visit is Cueva de los Verdes, an impressive lava tube that looks like a mythological location.
-You can access only a quarter of its expanse, which is enough to immerse you into its otherworldly beauty.
+You can only access a quarter of its expanse, which is enough to immerse you into its otherworldly beauty.

 The majestic Cueva de los Verdes in Lanzarote